 French Pass Trail is a 7.3 mile moderately trafficked out and back trail located near Jefferson, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 From US Highway 285, take County Road 35 north from Jefferson to County Road 54 (Michigan Creek Road) and continue toward Georgia Pass.
 Drive just over two miles past Michigan Creek Campground to a point where the road crosses French Creek.
 Park in a flat area just before reaching this crossing.

 Do not follow the GPS directions on this app to get you to the trail head.
 Mine had me east of Jefferson on Rd 77 which is wrong.
 Drive to Jefferson and go west up road 34 to road 56 towards Georgia Pass.
 There is great Aspen viewing along this road.
 (An excellent alternative to crowded Kenosha Pass) Drive past the Michigan Creek campground and look for a large turnout on the left.
 You'll see trail marker 651 but the trail sign for French Pass is back in the trees so it's not visible from the road.
 There is a campground across the road.
 The trail takes you through pine forest and then ascends above timberline to the pass.
 The surrounding views of Bald Mountain and Black Powder pass are nice.
 The trail is moderate with a slightly tricky creek crossing but it's a nice hike.
 We were the only ones on the trail on a beautiful late September day maybe because it's not an optimal trail for fall foliage viewing, however you get a lot of that on the drive up.